gorlang/jl-array1/readme.md

 ## Features

-Array1 is a minimal implementation of an 2DArray where indexing starts with 1 instead of 0.
+Array1 is a minimal implementation of an numerical 2DArray where row/column indexing starts with 1 instead of 0.
-Indexes (row, column)in a 3x3 matrix is as follows:
-|
-  [1,1 1,2 1,3]
-  [2,1 2,2 2,3]
-  [3,1 3,2 3,3]
-}

 ## Tests